How to Make a Pretty Pouf

 Step 4: Sew Together

 Using a straight stitch and a 1/2-inch seam allowance, sew along pinned side of the layered set, removing pins as you sew, to create pairs of panels.

 Step 5: Steam Seams

 Open up each pair in the middle.
 Press the seams of each pair open on the sheet side so that a strip of the burlap (made from the seam allowance) lays flat on either side of the seam.

 Nest one half inside the other with right sides together; pin around the outside edges.
-On one end of the pouf where the seams meet, make marks 5-inch on both sides from the center, leaving a 10-inch gap.
+On each end of the pouf where the seams meet, make a mark 5 inches from the center on each side, leaving a 10-inch gap.